aregtech/areg-sdk/docs/wiki/CMAKE-CONFIG.md

 - **Custom Output Directories**: Use `AREG_BUILD_ROOT` to direct binaries to a specific location within a project.

 These options allow you to customize the AREG SDK to fit project requirements and streamline integration.

+---

+## Integration

+Visit https://github.com/aregtech/areg-sdk-demo repository to see practical examples of various ways to integrate AREG Framework in the projects.